 If there’s something we never tire of, it’s freshness.
-And that freshness has just moved closer to us!

-The first dedicated poke bar to open in the south-east corner, Finn Poke, recently opened their second venue upstairs in Pacific Fair exactly a year after the opening of their Byron Bay shop.
+The first dedicated poke bar to open in the south-east corner, Finn Poke, opened their second venue upstairs in Pacific Fair exactly a year after the opening of their Byron Bay shop.

 With a longterm hospitality background in extended family restaurants ‘Fig & Olive’ and the traceable seed to plate ‘Farmhouse’ in LA, Jem Jacinto says: